absrp/passing_probabilities_EQgates_strikeslip/README.md

 - [ ] Data repository directories and content
     - [ ] primary_EQgate_shapefiles_v1
           Shapefiles of the earthquake gates mapped for each event.
     - [ ] Regional_maps
           Shapefiles with the regional fault maps for each event.
     - [ ] FDHI_data
           Event information and displacement data for each event.
 Also available from the FDHI database appendix.
     - [ ] event_kmz
           kmz files and primary rupture shapefiles for each event in the FDHI database.
 Kmz files sourced from the FDHI database appendix.
+Shapefiles generated using the kzm2shp script.

 Refer to the readme file in the repository for additional details.